simgrid/simgrid/docs/source/app_s4u.rst

 and other |Activities|_, so that they get reflected within the simulator.
 These activities take place on resources such as |Hosts|_,
 |Links|_ and |Storages|_.
 SimGrid predicts the time taken by each
-activity and orchestrates accordingly the actors waiting for the completion of these activities.
+activity and orchestrates the actors accordingly, waiting for the completion of these activities.

-When **communicating**, data is not directly sent to other actors but posted onto a |Mailbox|_ that serve as rendez-vous point between communicating actors.
+When **communicating**, data is not directly sent to other actors but posted onto a |Mailbox|_ that serves as a rendez-vous point between communicating actors.
 This means that you don't need to know who you are talking to, you just put your communication `Send` request in a mailbox, and it will be matched with a complementary `Receive`